mobixsoftwarestudio/mobix-playbook/4-everyday-tools.md

 - Gmail, Google Meet and Calendar for official communication;
 - Drive for storage in the cloud: Docs, Sheets, Presentations and Forms;
-- A few of Apps Script for automating a few stuffs within the forms;
+- Apps Scripts for automating a few things in forms;

 ### **Harvest**